Potted Folk Biography: Colin & Sonja Andrews

 In 1990, Colin was approached by the Community Education Coordinator at Chulmleigh Community College, with a view to running an evening class in Morris Dancing, following a request by the landlady of a pub in a nearby village who had signed up a number of her regulars.
 From an unlikely beginning, Winkleigh Morris was born.
 Twenty eight years on, the pub has closed but Winkleigh Morris are thriving, though none of the original 'conscripts' are still with the side.
 From January 2010 until the end of 2015 Colin was Newsletter Editor of the Morris Federation, the largest of the three national organisations for Morris dancing and related activities.
 He is currently working on setting up a national database for morris dances

 During the 1980's there was of necessity a cut-back of their folk activities following the birth of their son, Gareth, in 1981, but in the new Millennium, Colin and Sonja are still actively enjoying folk music in even more ways; folk dance band, pub song & music sessions, various singing and speaking engagements & folk clubs, Colin with Morris Dancing and calling with other bands, Sonja with West Gallery Choirs.
-Gareth is now married, with a baby daughter, and currently working in Sydney in a senior position with an advertising agency.
+Gareth is now married, with a baby daughter, and currently working in Australia.